Background pattern

 If you think you may have lactic acidosis, seek medical attention immediately.

-• Any sign of inflammation or infection.In some patients with advanced HIV infection (AIDS) and a history of opportunistic infections (infections that occur in people with a weakened immune system), signs and symptoms of previous infections may appear shortly after starting HIV treatment.
-It is believed that these symptoms are due to an improvement in the body's immune response, allowing the body to fight off infections that may be present without apparent symptoms.
+• Any sign of inflammation or infection.In some patients with advanced HIV infection (AIDS) and a history of opportunistic infections (infections that occur in people with a weakened immune system), signs and symptoms of inflammation of previous infections may appear shortly after starting HIV treatment.
+It is believed that these symptoms are due to an improvement in the body's immune response, which allows the body to fight against infections that may be present without any apparent symptoms.

-• They may also appearautoimmune disorders,when the immune system attacks healthy body tissue, after starting to take medications to treat HIV infection.
+• Autoimmune disorders may also appear, when the immune system attacks healthy body tissue,after starting to take medications for HIV treatment.
 Autoimmune disorders can occur many months after starting treatment.
-Be aware of any symptoms of infection or other symptoms such as:
+Pay attention to any symptoms of infection or other symptoms such as:

 • muscle weakness